-Therefore, based on the above analysis and other factors contained in this report, Staff recommends that the Planning and Zoning Board, acting in their capacity as the Local Planning Agency, vote to recommend to the Town Council approval of the proposed ordinance amending the FLUM of the property as described as TRACT "A" as identified at Attachment "A" of said ordinance, from the Industrial Office to the Medium High Residential with the following conditions:
+Therefore, based on the above analysis and other factors contained in this report, Staff recommends that the Planning and Zoning Board vote to recommend to the Town Council approval of the ordinance rezoning the property as identified as Tract "A" at Attachment "A" of said ordinance, from the IU-C to the RM-36 District so that many following conditions, where applicable, may be addressed:

 - 1. The completion and finding of acceptability of the traffic study - 2.
 The completion and finding of acceptability by the Miami-Dade Public School Board of the application for school concurrency for this project; and - 3.
 The companion applications are approved at second reading of this item; - 4.
-Must provide Park mitigation plan for project's proportionate share; - 5.
-Must provide updated survey of property subject to the FLUM amendment, and - 6.
-An effective date of ordinance be 31 days after approval on second reading upon final approval by the State of Florida's Department of Economic Opportunity.
+Must provide Park mitigation plan for projects proportionate share; - 5.
+Must provide updated survey for property subject to rezoning; and - An effective date 31 days after approval on second reading upon approval of the State of Florida's Department of Economic Opportunity approving the underlying FLUM amendment.